adityamulik/ansible-collection-memsource/roles/post_translation/README.md

 Playbook
 ----------------

-The playbook pull.yml available under playbooks/ directory will be used to run the role:
+The playbook pull.yml is available under playbooks/ directory will be used to run the role:

     ---
     - name: Generic Localization - Post-translation